Policy last updated

 Generally, many students may have a profile completed upon commencing school, in Years 3 or 4 and a final profile at the commencement of secondary school.
 As examples, the following exceptions may apply:

 A recommendation for the subsequent meeting date will be outlined in the profile report.
-For students eligible for tier 3 funding, the subsequent profile period outlined in the profile report will align to the funding period.
+For students eligible for tier 3 funding, the subsequent profile period outlined in the profile report aligns with the funding period.
 The SSG may wish to undertake a profile before this date if the needs of the students change or the student changes settings.
+Otherwise, existing tier 3 funding will continue until the end of the year listed in the profile report.

 Should the SSG wish to not undertake a subsequent profile, the school must continue to make reasonable adjustments to support the student in line with their legal obligations.
 Schools are encouraged to continue SSG and IEP processes for students with disability.